stadust/pointercrate-documentation/200_account/100_login.md

 This endpoint is ratelimited at 3 requests per 30 minutes
 </div>

-Logs into an existing pointercrate user account, providing an acccess token upon success.
+Logs into an existing pointercrate user account, providing an access token upon success.

 ### Request: